“We might not be able to fix the economy. But we can design the city to give people dignity, to make them feel rich.” Enrique Peñalosa

 itself made up of coastal urban areas with poor accessibility.

-Lack of accessibility across all transport modes This cluster shows the third highest usage of bus, bicycle and walking to work, but has the
+This cluster shows the third highest usage of bus, bicycle and walking to work, but has the

 lowest